 Every man carries a wound.
 I have never met a man without one.
 No matter how good your life may have seemed to you, you live in a broken world full of broken people.(Eldredge 2010)

-We are called to adulthood as men and women and to confront our wound, knowing that without God, we are nothing, but that in God, we are superconquerers.
+So, God calls us to adulthood as men and women and to confront our wound.
+We know that without God, we are nothing, but that in God, we are superconquerers.
 (Rom 8:37)

 James in particular states that pure and undefiled religion is to keep ourselves unstained from the world (or undistracted by the temptations of the world) but only because, he is telling us to go into the world!